The sale of replacement brush heads is a lucrative market for toothbrush manufacturers.

 When it comes to your electric toothbrush and Oral-B replacement brush heads, be that for your Pro or TriZone brush, DO NOT let yourself be led or fooled into purchasing a fake or replica – know the differences.

-Oral-B compatible brush heads are different
+Real vs fake/replica Oral-B brush heads

 The best replica, fake or counterfeit brush heads will come packaged and look like an original.